mdram83/MyDramLibL/README.md

 MVP
 - How to optimize production code during build (check laravel documentation)
+- Favicon
 - Turn on https
 - Set up dedicated domain name (do I need it)
+- Set APP_DEBUG to false (ENV in prod, do it after last checks)

 Later:
 - Dashboard page for logged user